stephenajulu/julzinsight.co/content/services/marketing.md

 Don't see a plan that fits your needs?
 Contact us and we'll create a customized plan tailored to your specific goals and budget [ajulu@julzinsight.co](mailto:ajulu@julzinsight.co).

+> "Don't settle for mediocre marketing.
+Let us help you create a strategy that drives results and sets you apart from the competition."
+> Stephen Ajulu, Founder

 <form class="form-horizontal">
 <fieldset>